National Schism: Official Greek entry in the war

 The Venizelist-Entente blockade eventually succeeded in its aim.
-In June 1917 the French captured Thessaly, and after threats to bombard Athens if the King remained, Constantine left Greece on 14 June 1917 leaving the Crown to his second son Alexander.
-Constantine was a popular king, at least in "old Greece", and his departure was the scene of much sorrow in Athens.
+In June 1917, the French captured Thessaly, and after threats to bombard Athens if the King remained, Constantine left Greece on 14 June 1917, leaving the Crown to his second son Alexander.
+Constantine was a popular king, at least in "Old Greece", and his departure was the scene of much sorrow in Athens.
 The royal chronicler Zavitzianos wrote: "Never was dethroned a more popular King".
 Venizelos took control of the government and pledged Greek support to the Entente.
-On 29 June 1917, Greece broke off diplomatic relations with Germany, the Austrian empire, Bulgaria and the Ottoman Empire.
-In July the country officially declared war on the Central Powers.
-Most of the political opponents of Venizelos were exiled to Corsica (Metaxas, Gounaris, Dousmanis and others), were put in internal exile or put under house arrest.
+On 29 June 1917, Greece broke off diplomatic relations with Germany, the Austrian Empire, Bulgaria, and the Ottoman Empire.
+In July, the country officially declared war on the Central Powers.
+Most of the political opponents of Venizelos were exiled to Corsica (Metaxas, Gounaris, Dousmanis, and others), were put in internal exile or placed under house arrest.
 To the protests by the new King against the prosecutions, Venizelos replied: "These people are not politicians.
 They are criminals".

-Venizelos reestablished the parliament of May 1915, considering the existing one as unconstitutional.
-This was followed by a purging of the state bureaucracy, military and clergy of antivenizelists.
-The Venizelists quickly proved to be just as willing to persecute their opponents as the royalists had been before.
+Venizelos reestablished the parliament since the existing one was considered unconstitutional.
+This was followed by purging antivenizelists from the state bureaucracy, military, and clergy.
+The Venizelists quickly proved to be just as willing to persecute their opponents as the royalists had done previously.

-During the remaining 18 months of the war 10 divisions of the Greek army fought alongside the Allied forces against Bulgarian and German forces in Macedonia and Bulgaria.
-During the conflict Greek forces participated in many victorious battles losing approximately 5,000 troops.
+During the remaining 18 months of the war, 10 divisions of the Greek army fought alongside the Allied forces against Bulgarian and German forces in Macedonia and Bulgaria.
+The presence of the entire Greek army gave the critical mass that altered the balance between the opponents on the Macedonian front.
+Under the command of French General Franchet d'Espèrey, a combined Greek, Serbian, French, and British force launched a major offensive against the Bulgarian and German army, starting on 14 September 1918.
+After the first heavy fighting (see Battle of Skra), the Bulgarians gave up their defensive positions and began retreating towards their country.
+On 24 September, the Bulgarian government asked for an armistice, which was signed five days later.
+The Allied army then pushed north and defeated the remaining German and Austrian forces that tried to halt the Allied offensive.
+By October 1918, the Allied armies had recaptured all of Serbia and prepared to invade Hungary.
+The offensive was halted because the Hungarian leadership offered to surrender in November 1918, marking the Austro-Hungarian empire's dissolution.
+The breaking of the Macedonian front was one of the important breakthroughs of the military stalemate and helped to end the War.
+Greece was granted a seat under Venizelos at the Paris Peace Conference.